-Students initiate Drop/Add procedures in the Registrar’s Office.
+Students initiate Drop/Add procedures with a completed and signed Drop/Add form to the Registrar’s Office.
 Based on the date of receipt of written notification of a dropped course by the Registrar’s Office, the difference in tuition charges will be refunded according to the schedules below.
-For purposes of this refund policy, administrative drops will be assumed to take place on the third Tuesday of the semester or term.
+For purposes of this refund policy, administrative drops will be assumed to take place on the fourth Tuesday of the semester or term.

 This schedule does not apply to students who drop a course and add simultaneously a course resulting in the same or greater tuition charge.
 Any refund due will be made within 30 days of the Registrar’s receipt of written notice of the dropped course(s).

-- 100% refund before the beginning of the semester or term;
+- 100 percent refund before the beginning of the semester or term

-- 100% refund, less $25 per course dropped, prior to close of business on the second Tuesday of the semester or term;
+- 100 percent refund, less $25 per course dropped, prior to close of business on the second Tuesday of the semester or term

-- 50% refund up through close of business on the third Tuesday of the semester or term;
+- 50 percent refund up through close of business on the third Tuesday of the semester or term

-- 25% refund up through close of business on the fourth Tuesday of the semester or term;
+- 25 percent refund up through close of business on the fourth Tuesday of the semester or term

 - No refund after the fourth Tuesday of the semester or term (last day to drop)